 The Blackboard Academic Suite is the learning management system used by many professors on campus.
 It may be used to offer an on-line course or to supplement a classroom-based course by communicating important information, supplying syllabi or other course documents, offering supplemental instruction or assignments, conducting testing, or providing other enhancements to classroom learning.
-The Blackboard Academic Suite uses the common WebAccess user name and password.
+The Blackboard Academic Suite uses the same user name and password as required for other Campbell on-line services.
+For assistance in accessing Blackboard, contact the the IT Services Help Desk at (910) 893-1208 or helpdesk@campbell.edu.